Crashmo

-In Crashmo, players controls Mallo who goes across the Crashmo Park and solve Crashmos at a request.
+In Crashmo, players controls Mallo, and are tasked with solving bite-sized platforming puzzles.

-The game received praise for its graphics and new features, although its high level of difficulty received mixed opinions.
+The game received praise for its graphics and new features, although its high level of difficulty was met with mixed reception.
 Two sequels, Pushmo World for the Wii U and Stretchmo for the Nintendo 3DS, were released in 2014 and 2015 respectively.
+Following the closure of the Nintendo eShop on March 27, 2023, support for purchase of the game discontinued.